yum25/yum25/README.md

 ## Hi, I'm Marie! 🌱

-I'm a full-stack engineering intern at NYT Games 🧩.
+Most recently, I was a full-stack engineering intern at NYT Games 🧩.

 Formerly, I was a web developer at The Michigan Daily, a full-stack developer at Avenu, and student at The University of Michigan studying CS 👾.